 By the way, although it appears among them, Aldebaran is not actually a member of the V-shaped Hyades cluster.
 It is actually much closer to us in space than the actual Hyades stars.

+History and mythology of Aldebaran.
 Aldebaran is often depicted as the fiery eye of Taurus the Bull.
 Because it is bright and prominent, Aldebaran was honored as one of the Four Royal Stars in ancient Persia, the other three Royal Stars being Regulus, Antares and Fomalhaut.

 The name Aldebaran is from the Arabic for “The Follower,” presumably as a hunter following prey, which here likely was the star cluster we call the Pleiades.
 The latter was often viewed as a flock of birds, perhaps doves.
 According to Richard Hinckley Allen in his classic book Star Names, the name Aldebaran once was applied to the entire Hyades star cluster, a large loose collection of faint stars.

 In Hindu myth, Aldebaran was sometimes identified with a beautiful young woman named Rohini, disguised as an antelope and pursued by her lecherous father, disguised as a deer, Mriga.
 Apparently several ancient peoples associated the star with rain.
 The Wikipedia entry notes a Dakota Sioux story in which Aldebaran was a star which had fallen to the Earth and whose killing of a serpent led to the formation of the Mississippi River.
 Allen notes a number of other alternate names, but precious little mythology is known for Aldebaran separately.

 Aldebaran is the name of one of the chariot horses in the movie Ben Hur.